A BIT ABOUT ME

 A Sporting Life

-When it comes to sport, very little has been off-limits over the years, with football, cricket, rugby, swimming, boxing, hockey and darts being just some of the activities I’ve had a go at with varying degrees of success or failure.
-But of them all, cricket had always indisputably been the number one obsession.
+When it comes to sport, very little has been off-limits over the years, with football, cricket, rugby, swimming, boxing, hockey, middle-distance running, water skiing and darts being just some of the activities I’ve had a go at with varying degrees of success or failure.
+But of them all, cricket had always indisputably been my number one obsession.
 So much so, at nearly seventy-five years old I’m still trying to bowl that hard little red ball down the pitch as fast as I possibly can.

 But hey, this is a website about books and writing, so let’s get back on track.